earthlab/earthlab.github.io/org/earth-analytics/week-6.md

 #### Answer the following questions below in your report
 1. What is the key difference between active and passive remote sensing system.
-2. Describe *atleast* 3 differences between how lidar vs landsat remote sensing data.
+2. Describe *atleast* 3 differences between lidar vs landsat remote sensing data.
 2. Explain what a vegetation index is.

 #### Include the plots below.